multi-py/python-celery/README.md

 If `RELOAD` is set to `true` and any files in the `/app` directory change celery will be restarted, allowing for quick debugging.
 This comes at a performance cost, however, and should not be enabled on production machines.

 This functionality is not available on the `linux/arm/v7` images.

+### `RELOAD_SIGINT_TIMEOUT`

+When `RELOAD` is set this value determines how long to wait for the worker to gracefully shutdown before forcefully terminating it and reloading.

+Defaults to 30 seconds.

 ## Python Versions